wangbo17/GBM-RNAseq/README.md

 </pre>

 ## Overview
-GBM RNA-Seq is a bioinformatics pipeline designed for the analysis of glioblastoma (GBM) bulk RNA sequencing data.
+GBM RNA-Seq is a bioinformatics pipeline designed for the analysis of glioblastoma (GBM) bulk RNA sequencing (RNA-seq) data.